 Summer is a great time of year as the long, lazy and halcyon days lend themselves perfectly to socialising, parties and get-togethers with family and friends.
 However, all of these inevitably involve food and drink, so surviving the summer social season when you are on a diet might seem something of a minefield.

-If you are keen to keep your hard earned diet, weight loss and fitness goals on track, then fret no more as the team at QHotels Health Club is here with a few handy tips and hints on how to make summer BBQs, parties and social occasions healthy and wholesome.
+If you are keen to keep your hard earned diet, weight loss and fitness goals on track, then fret no more as the team at The QHotels Collection Health Clubs are here with a few handy tips and hints on how to make summer BBQs, parties and social occasions healthy and wholesome.
 Let’s take a closer look at why you no longer need to accept invitations with fear:

 1. It is customary to generally take a small token of thanks to the host.
 However, rather than taking a bottle of wine or chocolates, why not make a healthy dish instead by way of a contribution to the fare on offer.
 This means that not only will you impress your host, but you will also be certain that there is at least one healthy option available to you as well.